This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 Step 6: Attach the New Doorbell

 Once the hole was ready, it was pretty simple to install the new doorbell.
-I simply reconnected the wires (matching them red to red and black to black).
-Once the doorbell was connected and working, I needed to drill new holes for the screws to attach the silver plate to the wall.
+I simply reconnected the wires (matching them red to red and black to black wires, white to white wires).
+Once the doorbell was connected and working, I needed to drill new holes for the mounting screws to attach the silver plate to the wall.
 Then it was a matter of putting it all together using my trusty screwdriver and bam: the new doorbell was installed and operational!

 Once I figured out how to install a new doorbell, my door looked really fresh and updated.
 You can see the before and after images—a doorbell replacement makes a HUGE difference.